 How To Fix A Fountain Bird Bath

-You may need to fix a fountain bird bath if it comes tumbling to the ground, getting chipped or broken.
+You may need to fix a fountain bird bath if it comes tumbling to the ground, chips, or breaks.
 This usually happens when visited by something much larger than a bird, and typically at night.
-Cats, raccoons and even small dogs can come lurking in the night, attracted by the water cascading or just plain thirsty.
-These nocturnal visits sometimes result in the birdbath toppling over, and make repairs necessary.
+Cats, raccoons and even small dogs can come lurking in the night, attracted by the cascading water or thirst.
+These nocturnal visits sometimes result in the fountain birdbath toppling over, and make repairs necessary.

 Step 1 - Remove Loose Concrete